JamesLovie/realestatescraper/README.md

 Uses pandas to create a dataframe and export to a csv file.

-Addtional work to be completed: To append dataframe with existing data to create one whole database that only adds new entries and removes duplicate listing data.
-Parses suburb into another col in the dataframe and to geotag address from Google Maps API to have coordinates data with each row for historical prices.
+Addtional work to be completed:

+To append dataframe with existing data to create one whole database that only adds new entries and removes duplicate listing data (DONE).

+Parses suburb into another col in the dataframe and,

+Geotag address from Google Maps API to have coordinates data with each row for historical prices.